Sun safety: how to stay safe in the sun

 - Use an amount of sun cream equivalent to the size of a golf ball or 6 teaspoons to cover your entire body

-- If you have a history of sun damage or skin cancer you should always wear the highest sun protection factor and seek shade where and whenever possible
+If you have a history of sun damage or skin cancer, always wear the highest sun protection factor and seek shade.Shop sunscreen

-If you’ve been sun burnt your skin might be red, hot or sore.
+If you’ve been sunburnt, your skin might be red, hot or sore.
 It may also flake and peel after a few days.
-It usually gets better within 7 days, but there are things you can do at home to treat it.
+Sunburnt skin usually gets better within seven days, but there are things you can do at home to treat it:

 - Get out of the sun as soon as you can if you notice your skin going pink, red or stinging

-- Apply after sun cream or spray, like aloe vera to help soothe your skin
+- Apply after-sun cream or spray, like aloe vera, to soothe your skin

-- Make sure you drink plenty of water to cool down and prevent dehydration
+- Drink plenty of water to cool down and prevent dehydration

 - If you have any pain, take pain relief like paracetamol or ibuprofen

-- Make sure you cover any sunburnt skin from direct sunlight until your skin has completely healed.
+- Cover any sunburnt skin from direct sunlight until your skin has completely healed

 When to seek help